naver-ai/cl-vs-mim/README.md

 }
 ```

 Please also consider citing the following paper (["How Do Vision Transformers Work?"
-(ICLR 2022 Spotlight)](https://arxiv.org/abs/2202.06709), [code and summary :octocat:](https://github.com/xxxnell/how-do-vits-work)) if you find useful in analysis techniques such as Fourier analysis of representations.
+(ICLR 2022 Spotlight)](https://arxiv.org/abs/2202.06709), [code and summary :octocat:](https://github.com/xxxnell/how-do-vits-work)) if you find it useful for analysis techniques, such as Fourier analysis of representations.

 ```
 @inproceedings{park2022how,